 - Assistantship application and Graduate School application must be submitted concurrently.

-- Telephone interviews will be scheduled for late February with selected candidates.
+- Telephone interviews will be scheduled during February with selected candidates.

 - Campus interviews will be scheduled for March and April.

-- Applications will be received until all positions are filled.
+- GRA Applications are due Feb.
+1st and will be accepted until all positions are filled.

 - Contract offers are conditional, pending acceptance into a graduate degree program.

 - Applicants are expected to make a two-year commitment; however, performance will be reviewed during the first year.

 Graduate Academic Assistantships